jtrudeau/github-tutorial/README.md

-# Git Basics: The Simplest Tutorial
+# Git Basics: Short Tutorial

-Welcome!
 This tiny repo helps absolute beginners practice the core Git flow: make a change locally and push it to a remote.

-## What this is (in plain words)
+## What this is
-- A tiny, friendly practice project to learn the one workflow most people use every day with Git: change → commit → push.
+- Practice project to learn the one workflow most people use every day with Git: change → commit → push.
 - You will open a small notebook, run one cell so it produces output, save it, commit, then push to a fresh GitHub repo.
 - No prior Git knowledge required.
 Minimal terminal commands.
-Takes ~10–20 minutes.

 ## Who it’s for
 - Anyone who has never used Git or GitHub before.